wyrde/ComfyResources/Derfuu Math and Modded Nodes.md

 NOTES#2:

 Debug nodes counts as OUTPUT nodes and can be used withowt image preview or save nodes to get results

 P.S.:

 All fixes wou can find or post on github, i look there too

 If you catch error like: Calculated padded input size per channel: (2 x 82).
 Kernel size: (3 x 3).
 Kernel size can't be greater than actual input size.
 This MAY be because of too high or low offset you give to node

 https://civitai.com/user/Derfuu
+This model permits users to:
+y Use the model without crediting the creator y Sell images they generate y Run on services that generate images for money y Share merges using this model n Sell this model or merges using this model y Have different permissions when sharing merges